Youssefzahir/pinger/README.md

 Used to ping different ip addresses from CLI in one line.
 It accepts command line arguments to use a file containing the IP addresses to ping.
 If pinger is run without commandline argument it will default to presenting prompts to guide user.
+Script is able to adapt to OS for; windows, linux, and MAC

     usage: pinger.py [-h] [-f FILE] [address [address ...]]